edanalytics/earthmover_edfi_bundles/assessments/WIDA_ACCESS/README.md

 "SCHOOL_YEAR" : "2024",
 "ALTERNATE": "N" }'
 ```

+Runtime notes:
+- If you are processing an ACCESS file from 2021 or earlier, use `-c earthmover_2021.yaml`.
+- The <code>ALTERNATE</code> parameter must be set to "Y" for Alternate results files and "N" for Summative/Standard files.
+- <code>STUDENT_ID_NAME</code> will be "StateStudentID" or "District Student ID" depending on which field is used for <code>student_unique_id</code> in your ODS.

 Once you have inspected the output JSONL for issues, check the settings in `lightbeam.yaml` and transmit them to your Ed-Fi API with
 ```bash